mikkohei13/Lastuja/gps-havistin/readme.md

 How to use middleware in all defined routes, but nowhere else? router-level middleware will be used with nonexistent endpoints (e.g. /uploads/foobar)

+## Expectations

+- How many attachments allowed per email?
+- Attachment filename + pluscode uniquely identifies the file, i.e. if file with the same filename and pluscode is sent again, it should not be processed.

 ## Todo